swocial/swocial.github.io/README.md

 ### How to generate the book

-For now only Markdown-to-HTML is supported.
-In the future scripts for generating PDF, EPUB and MOBI will also be available.
+To generate the book in all available formats, simple run `grunt`.
+In addition there are scripts for each format:

     grunt github
+    grunt epub
+    grunt mobi
-    grunt watch:gh
+    grunt pdf

 The first command generates the file index.html from README.md, i.e. this text that you're reading now.
 It also takes all the chapters, which are located in `book/xx/y.md`, where *xx* is the two-siffered number of the chapter, and *y* is the name of the chapter in [Camel case](http://en.wikipedia.org/wiki/CamelCase).
-The chapters are flattened to the root folder, so that they can be easily linked.
+The chapters are combined into one file, that is the source for most scripts.

 Meta-information about each HTML file are expressed in a comment block, which contains a JSON object, located in the top of each MD file.
 Below is an example: